 In such a case, dumbbells are great to build up your strength.
 No matter what your weight, you can sit or lay down on the bench and press up the dumbbells.
 Or, you can start with a machine chest press in sitting position.

-And start to build your chest muscles.
+And start the muscle building process.
+Specifically to build your chest muscles, the pectoralis major muscle.
 Despite your obesity.

 5. Ideally can be done at home